Unity-Technologies/Addressables-Sample/README.md

 1. Go to **File** > **Build Settings** and set the **Platform** property to Android.
 If **Export Project** is enabled, enable **Export for App Bundle**.
 Otherwise, enable **Build App Bundle (Google Play)**.
 2. If you want any bundled content to use "install-time" delivery, enable **Split Application Binary** in **Edit** > **Project Settings** > **Player** > **Publishing Settings**.

-##### Configure custom Addressable scripts
+##### Configure custom Addressables scripts
-The sample project uses custom Addressable scripts that make it easier to build and load AssetBundles assigned to asset packs.
+The sample project uses custom Addressables scripts that make it easier to build and load AssetBundles assigned to asset packs.
+- The 'Assets/PlayAssetDelivery/Data' directory contains the following files:
+  - A custom group template (Asset Pack Content.asset).
+  - A custom data builder asset (BuildScriptPlayAssetDelivery.asset).
+  - A custom initialization object (PlayAssetDeliveryInitializationSettings.asset)
 - The 'Assets/PlayAssetDelivery/Editor' directory contains the following files:
-  - A custom group template (Asset Pack Content.asset).
-  - A custom data builder script (BuildScriptPlayAssetDelivery.cs) and its serialized asset (BuildScriptPlayAssetDelivery.asset)
+  - A custom data builder script (BuildScriptPlayAssetDelivery.cs).
   - A custom build processor (PlayAssetDeliveryBuildProcessor.cs)
   - A custom schema (PlayAssetDeliverySchema.cs)
 - The 'Assets/PlayAssetDelivery/Runtime' directory contains the following file:
   - A custom AssetBundle Provider (PlayAssetDeliveryAssetBundleProvider.cs)
+  - A custom initializable object (PlayAssetDeliveryInitialization.cs)

 Addressables imports most of the scripts automatically, but you need to manually configure some assets in the AddressableAssetSettings:
 1. In the **Build and Play Mode Scripts** list add the custom data builder asset (BuildScriptPlayAssetDelivery.asset).
 2. In the **Asset Group Templates** list add the custom group template (Asset Pack Content.asset).
+3. In the **Initialization Objects** list add the custom initialization object (PlayAssetDeliveryInitializationSettings.asset).

-##### Assign Addressable Groups to asset packs
+##### Assign Addressables Groups to asset packs
 1. Go to the Addressables Groups window (**Window** > **Asset Management** > **Addressables Groups**) toolbar and select **Create > Group > Asset Pack Content** to create a new group whose content will be assigned to an asset pack.
 The group contains 2 schemas **Content Packing & Loading** and **Play Asset Delivery**.
 2. Specify the assigned asset pack in **Play Asset Delivery** schema.
 Select **Manage Asset Packs** to modify custom asset packs.
    - Assign all content intended for "install-time" delivery to the "InstallTimeContent" asset pack.
 This is a "placeholder" asset pack that is representative of the [generated asset packs](https://docs.unity3d.com/Manual/play-asset-delivery.html#generated-asset-packs).
 No custom asset pack named "InstallTimeContent" is actually created.
    - In most cases the generated asset packs will use "install-time" delivery, but in large projects it may use "fast-follow" delivery instead.
 For more information see ["Generated Asset Packs"](https://docs.unity3d.com/Manual/play-asset-delivery.html#generated-asset-packs).
    - **Note**: To exclude the group from the asset pack either disable **Include In Asset Pack** or remove the **Play Asset Delivery** schema.
 Additionally make sure that its **Content Packing & Loading** > **Build Path** property does not use the Addressables.BuildPath or Application.streamingAssetsPath.
 Any content in those directories will be assigned to the generated asset packs.
 3. In the **Content Packing & Loading** schema:
    - Set the **Build & Load Paths** to the default local paths (LocalBuildPath and LocalLoadPath).
 At runtime, configure the load paths to use asset pack locations.
-For an example of how to do this, see the AddressablesInitSingleton.cs file.
+For an example of how to do this, see the PlayAssetDeliveryInitialization.cs file.
    - **Note**: Since the Google Play Console doesn't provide remote URLs for uploaded content, it is not possible to use remote paths or the Content Update workflow for content assigned to asset packs.
 Remote content will need to be hosted on a different CDN.
    - In **Advanced Options** > **Asset Bundle Provider** use the **Play Asset Delivery Provider**.
 This will download asset packs before loading bundles from them.